Okaloosa County School District

 Okaloosa County School District is a public school district that covers Okaloosa County, Florida.
+The Okaloosa County School District is located in the Panhandle of Florida, known for its beautiful white sandy beaches and crystal-clear water.
 The district has its headquarters in Fort Walton Beach, Florida.
 The current superintendent of schools is Marcus Daniel Chambers.

 History

+The Okaloosa County School District is one of the largest employers in Okaloosa County with approximately 3,400 employees.

 Until the integration of public schools, a separate school system was maintained for white students and black students.
 The first colored school in Crestview was built in 1926, and named Crestview School.
 In 1945, Crestview Colored High School was built on School Avenue.
 It was renamed Carver School after George Washington Carver, and eventually Carver-Hill School in honor of African-American education advocate Ed Hill.